mark-me/boelmuziek/README.md

 ### Functional
 ![Functional components](images/components-functional.png)

-This setup looks a bit busy and this is my attempt to explain:
+This schematic looks a bit busy, so let me attempt to explain:

 * The **UI** is all the user will see.
+It allows the user to:
+  * search for music,,
+  * playing music,
-It allows the user to search for music and playing it.
-The user can switch between streaming music your phone (for example) and the multi-room streamer.
-The user can control the volume on the client stream, the individual room clients of all room clients simultaneously.
+  * switch between streaming music your phone (for example) and the multi-room streamer and
+  * control the volume on the client stream, the individual room clients of all room clients simultaneously.
 * The UI talks to the **Controller** to:
   * query the music collection,
   * control playback,
   * switch between client and multi-room output and
-    * control volume
+  * control volume.
-*
+* The **Client streamer** can be used to receive playback from the MPD server on the client you are using the app on.
+* The **Multi-room streamer** is where all multi-room clients receive their music stream from and can be used to control volume on the **Room receivers**.
+* The **Music Library Player** is where the music collection and playback is served

 ### Technical

+This section shows which languages and/or projects are used to implement the functional components.

+* The **UI** is implemented needed to be accessible from any kind of device, so it came down to....
+* The **Client streamer** is [Icecast](https://icecast.org/), which you can compare to a radio station that is tuned in to whatever you are playing.
+* The **Multi-room streamer** solution [Snapcast](https://github.com/badaix/snapcast) is used because it is awesome.
+I've used this setup for a long time and it is just: AWESOME!
+* The **Music Library Player** is [MPD](https://musicpd.org/).
+Reliable, flexible and around since the dawn of civilization (2003).
+* The **Controller** is where several back-end services  are called so the UI developer doesn't need to worry about handling each of the component's quirks and hopefully get some kind of unifief interface.
+Since the author is uses Python, [FastAPI](https://fastapi.tiangolo.com/) seemed a viable solution.

 ![Technical components](images/components-technical.png)

 ## Set-up